Tickets

 WOLFGANG AMADEUS MOZART – Overture to the opera Le nozze di Figaro (The Marriage of Figaro); Symphony No. 41 in C major, KV 551 (Jupiter)

-ARVYDAS MALCYS – Concerto for violin and orchestra
+MAX BRUCH – Concerto for violin and orchestra No.1 in G minor, Op.
+26

 About

-Tonight, the Lithuanian Chamber Orchestra and its artistic director, violinist Sergej Krylov, invite you to a concert of two works – one by the Viennese classic Wolfgang Amadeus Mozart and the other by our contemporary Arvydas Malcys.
+Tonight, the Lithuanian Chamber Orchestra, its artistic director, violinist Sergej Krylov and conductor Modestas Pitrėnas invite you to savour works by Wolfgang Amadeus Mozart and Max Bruch.